Eoin's top 4 tips

 The flexible schedule is designed for you to enjoy your studies while attending to your everyday life outside of university.

-Find out more about VU’s First Year Model, and how we are revolutionising the first year of uni for you.
+Find out more about VU’s Block Model, and how we are revolutionising the first year of uni for you.

 Writer: Jessica Jury